MicrosoftDocs/azure-dev-docs/articles/javascript/how-to/with-web-app/static-web-app-with-swa-cli.md

 1. Select **Settings -> Configuration** then add a configuration setting for the Azure Function Node.js v4 runtime with name `AzureWebJobsFeatureFlags` and value `EnableWorkerIndexing`.
 1. Select **Save** to save the setting.

-1. In a bash terminal, use **git** to pull down the new yaml workflow file from your GitHub forked repository to to your local computer.
+1. In a bash terminal, use **git** to pull down the new yaml workflow file from your GitHub forked repository to your local computer.

     ```bash
     git pull origin main